Exchange-Traded Funds (ETFs), as the name suggests, are index funds that trade on the stock exchange

-Exchange-traded-funds or ETFs are investment funds that trade on a stock exchange.
+Exchange-traded funds or ETFs are passive funds that are similar in many ways to a mutual fund except the fact that they can be purchased and sold on a stock exchange.
 The underlying investment funds are generally invested in stocks passively mirroring the composition of indices.
-There are also bond and commodity ETFs now becoming available as the ETF product offering has gained traction since early 2000s.
-Eg: A Nifty 50 ETF will have the underlying funds that are identical to the Nifty 50 index.
+There are also bond and commodity ETFs now becoming available as the ETF product offering has gained traction since the early 2000s.
+Eg: A Nifty 50 ETF will have the underlying securities that are identical to the Nifty 50 index.
 ETFs are primarily bought to get benchmark market returns.
 It’s a great product to buy, especially in India where the market returns (Nifty 50) have averaged around 13% p.a. (annual compounding) over the last 15 years.

 In India, ETFs are structured under the mutual fund umbrella as a type of Open-Ended Mutual Fund scheme, with a significant difference.
 ETF units can be traded over a stock exchange at any point during the span of trading hours and are held in your demat account after settlement.
 As a result, ETFs come only with expenditure on the brokerage fee whereas mutual funds also charge commissions and other fees.
 The issuance/redemption of ETF units may carry some costs — but an ordinary retail investor who only trades in and out existing units on the stock exchange would only bear the brokerage charges and impact cost.

 - Lower Fund Management Fees than most mutual funds.
-MF expenses are 1-2%.
+MF expense ratios are between 1-2%.

 - No Trailing Commission for Distributors in ETFs as they are traded on the exchange (unlike in mutual funds).